 Fourth Lineage: Mindfulness and Shinzen Young

+Except … I’m still messed up!
 Enter Buddhist teacher Shinzen Young.
 A geeky contemplative neuroscience consultant from Los Angeles, Shinzen was initially ordained in Japanese Vajrayana, and then influenced by S.N.
 Goenka’s style of vipassana, by Sasaki Roshi’s style of Zen, and by perennial mystical philosophy more generally.

-Not only did Shinzen have a whole jungle gym of fascinating meditations to explore, he was / is also a brilliant translator of Asian ideas and languages.
-Shinzen’s meditation system is built from dynamic categories that anyone can relate to: seeing, hearing, and feeling; flowing or static; present or absent; expanding or contracting, etc. He helped me see how consciousness in the moment is a bit like fluid dynamics, with certain behaviours and properties and fairly predictable rules of operation.
-He also gave me a way to think about the skills we bring to meditation – among them, concentration, sensory clarity, and equanimity – how each of these “work” in each moment, and the different ways they get trained in different practices.
+Not only did Shinzen have a whole jungle gym of fascinating meditations to explore, he is also a brilliant translator of Asian ideas and languages.
+Shinzen’s meditation system is built from dynamic categories that anyone can relate to: seeing, hearing, and feeling; flowing or static; present or absent; expanding or contracting, etc. He helped me see how consciousness in the moment is a bit like fluid dynamics, with certain properties and fairly predictable rules of operation.
+He also gave me a way to think about the skills we bring to meditation – among them, concentration, clarity, and equanimity – how each of these “work” in each moment, and the different ways they get trained in different practices.

 This is the Shinzen I encountered in 2008.
 For a good ten years I attended his retreats and recorded our regular phone conversations.
 Shinzen has thought clearly about so much in meditation and life – you can ask him anything, and he will eventually take it back to the rich phenomenology of our lived experience, rarely reaching past to some unfounded statement he can’t prove.
 If he does go there, it is usually with the caveat: “If I had to make a conjecture …” In this way I got to shine my Shinzen flashlight onto our human experience of the moment; he gave me a sense of the outer contour of what can be said with certainty, and what cannot be said at all.